Students with Disabilities Complete University at Home

 He then discovered he could take university courses at home through distance education.
 This allowed him to study at his own pace, at any time of the day or night while still maintaining contact with society via online or telephone communication with professors and fellow students.

 Another advantage of distance education is the email and phone contact with a personal tutor.
-Many students report that they have more contact with professors in online classes then they ever had in face-to-face classes.”
+Many students report that they have more contact with professors in online classes than they ever had in face-to-face classes.

 Currently, over 1,400 students are registered with the student disabilities service at Athabasca University alone.
 Most commonly, services include additional time to complete a course or to write an exam.
 Students may also request additional instruction from a tutor and assistance with funding applications.